DanielJamesK/redirect-example/README.md

 ![Setting dontRedirect state in session storage](./images/setSessionStorage.jpg)

 Now that we are setting our state in sessionStorage, we can now check if it has been set at the start of our function.
-If dontRedirect is true, we know that we have already confirmed that the user is on the correct store, and we can return out of our function.
+If dontRedirect is set, we know that we have already confirmed that the user is on the correct store, and we can return out of our function.

 ![Getting dontRedirect state in session storage](./images/getSessionStorage.jpg)

+## **Finished**
+That's it, happy redirecting!